trackmania-rl/tmrl/README.md

 ## Getting started

-Full guidance toward testing pre-trained weights, as well as a tutorial to train, test and fine-tune your own models, are provided at [this link](readme/get_started.md).
+Full guidance toward testing pre-trained weights, as well as a tutorial to train, test, and fine-tune your own models, are provided at [this link](readme/get_started.md).